Tax information, hints and news. Exclusive for overseas property investors and owners.

 If you own a holiday home in France, it’s important to get a good handle on your French property tax requirements.

 This will help you stay on the good side of the tax authorities.
-It will also help you to save on your property tax bill.
+It will also help you save on your property tax bill.

-For example, if you are earning rental income from a property in France, you will likely be required to file a French income tax return.
+For example, if you are earning rental income from a property in France, you will likelybe required to file a French income tax return.

 Many non-residents struggle with French property taxes.
 So, with that in mind, we have put together this French property tax guide for non-residents to cover everything you need to know about your tax requirements.

-FILE YOUR FRENCH TAX RETURN ONLINE
+FILE YOUR FRENCH PROPERTY TAX RETURN ONLINE

 French tax on real estate